 Weddings are more important for the women than for men, despite what everyone says or thinks!
-We don’t mean emotionally but in terms of the effort that goes behind organising everything down to the tiniest detail.
-Alongside all that, the bride has to also pick our her dress, shoes, jewellery and the whole package.
+We don’t mean emotionally but in terms of the effort that goes beyond organizing everything down to the tiniest detail.
+Alongside all that, the bride has to also pick our her dress, shoes, jewelry and the whole package.
 This process can be quite frustrating and cumbersome if you don’t have a system.
 We have some solutions to ensure a smooth sailing trial run.

 Why do you need a Trial Run?

 Like everything else, i.e, the decor, caterers, flowers etc. the bride’s outfit is also of utmost importance because it is the most significant day of her life.
 Everything has to be perfect and we know that perfection only comes from trial and error!
 Trial runs for makeup, hair, dress and shoes will help the bride put together a harmonious look for her special day.

 What do you need for a Trial Run?

 That can only be answered by some of the best in the industry!
 A teamwork of the makeup and hairstylist and the bride is certain to achieve the ideal look for the wedding.
 Makeup Artist Jasmine Petrou prefers taking her entire kit of contents for trial runs because ‘every bride has a different style’ and she couldn’t be more right.

 Another thing to remember is the overall theme of the wedding including the flowers as well as the bridesmaids’ dress and it all needs to be compatible with the bride’s outfit.
 Yvette Van Schie recommends the bride to bring some photos of her dress, shoes, jewelry, flowers, maids’ dresses etc. to the trial run to understand the theme of the wedding and incorporate that into her makeup and hair.